poempelfox/jeelink-clone/README.md

   USB yet.
 So we need to use ISP, but normal-sized ISP pins are way too large to fit, and I didn't want to construct my own adapter.
-So instead, I put a "Tag-Connect" 6 pin connector there that should be easily temporarily attachable with one of their (unfortunately very expensive) cables (I obviously couldn't try it out yet).
+So instead, I put a "Tag-Connect" 6 pin connector there that is easily temporarily attachable with one of their cables.
+Unfortunately, these cables are very expensive, but they seem to work quite well.
 - I wanted the ability to attach either a wire antenna (like on normal JeeLinks) or something better, so it's optionally possible to solder on an SMA